 Still, folks gave mom a lot of leeway for her outbursts when they were driven by palatable emotions like enthusiasm…less so when her bursts were triggered by other emotions – especially rage that ravaged, resulting in broken dishes and fiery tirades.
 The stuff you can never truly ‘take back’.
 Underneath it all?
 Her inability to emotionally regulate.

 The older I get, the more I mull these scenes, not because I want to inspect the rewind reel.
 No, no, no. I don’t.
 So why do the memories pop to mind?
-Because I’ve got some of that “inability to regulate” DNA in myself and friends, it’s not a pretty parallel when I line up some of the stupid shit I’ve done against mom’s antics.
+Because I’ve got some of that “inability to regulate” DNA in myself and friends, it’s not a pretty parallel when I line up some of the stupid stuff I’ve done against mom’s antics.
 Oy.
 Apple?
 Tree?
 Yep.

 What’s the antidote?
 Like most wisdom, the simpler the better and it’s often right in front of us.
 For me, slowing down and moving with intention is a good starting point.
 Knowing that I’ve got klutzy traits similar to mom, I would like to avoid public…or I should say further public displays of show-stopping stupid.
 I’ve fallen in public places because of exuberance and laughter but the ‘why’ doesn’t matter much when you create a scene, yearning for invisibility.